bexxmodd/TwitterBots/README.md

 Currently three bots which will expand your social media (Twitter in these case) outreach by maintaining actvitiy level.

 -----
-> bot **Statusio** - Based on week of the day, picks the topic and scraps top articles from the leading webpages of to post tweet them as a status with a comment and relevant hashtags
+> bot **Statusio** - Based on week of the day, picks the topic and scraps top articles from the leading webpages of to post tweet them as a status with a comment and relevant hashtags.

-> bot **Folowero** - Follows back whoever follows you
+> bot **Folowero** - Follows back whoever follows you.

-> bot **Activius** - Given the keywords searches for the tweets, likes them, if not liked before, retweets them if not retweeted before.
+> bot **Activius** - Given the keywords searches for the tweets, likes them, if not liked before, retweets them if not. retweeted before.

 ------
 Run the `.py` file in a terminal and bot gets to work: